Romdefaz/INSE6130/falco/readMe.txt

 sudo systemctl start falco-kmod.service

-# for test, local falco set up is much easier
+# for test, we can have local falco set up
 sudo apt-get install -y falco=0.35.1

 ------------------------